raheem-blackshear/feemailme/README.md

   - View their mailed surveys and responses.
 - Ensures survey responses are distinct (repeat responses from the same responder are not recorded).

+**Note: I did not optimize this project for mobile viewing; it looks best in a computer web browser.**

 The name is a cheesy pun since I'm cool like that.
 There are some additional features I might implement and some design polish is definitely needed.